Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 Extra Virgin Olive Oil Nutrition Facts (per 100g)

-Another healthy substitute for coconut oil is extra virgin olive oil.
+Another fat suitable for high-heat cooking is extra virgin olive oil.

 By the way, for all the beginners to nutrition that’s what EVOO means; extra virgin olive oil.